How to Make a Spray for Dust Mites

 - Wash your sheets and curtains in hot water.
 That helps eliminate any mites living in them.

 - Keeping your mattress clean is key, because it’s where you spend most of your time when you’re in contact with mites, and they’re probably there in large numbers.
-Be sure to spend some time cleaning your mattress and apply the spray liberally, to remove all dust particles.
+Make sure to spend some time cleaning your mattress and apply the spray liberally to remove all dust particles.
 Do this on a regular basis to prevent them from accumulating on your mattress again.

-- In the summer, you should take all your fabric and furniture outside and let it sit in the sun, because mites can’t survive in hot temperatures.
-By the same token, they can’t tolerate wintertime lows either.
+- In the summer or winter, you should take all your fabric and furniture outside and let it sit in the sun, because mites can’t survive in hot temperatures.
+On the other hand, they can’t tolerate wintertime lows either.

 - You can always remove your carpet and other materials that shelter mites.
 Carpet is a favorite spot for mites to thrive.
 This is especially true if the carpet is on top of cement, because it easily retains moisture and provides an ideal environment for mites.
 If possible, replace your carpet with tile, wood, or another hard surface.
 Changing your furniture to something that you can remove and wash is also a good way to prevent mites from accumulating.

 Removing mites from your home is an easy task, but you have to be consistent for it to be effective.Make sure to clean the most important areas on a regular basis: this includes your mattress, sheets, and carpets especially, because these are where the highest concentrations exist.

 It’s also important to clean in the spring and autumn, because those are the seasons during which mites thrive.